 "--map-type".
 If the "--mode

-mercator", the "--src-type ntop"
+mercator", the "--src-type ntop" or

-and the "--mercator-map-type host" options
+"--mercator-map-type host" options were

-were selected, then the default "--sname"
+selected, then the default "--sname" session

-session name directory will be:
+name directory will be:

 "mercator/host/wm_host".
 If the